Gavin55555555555555/power-outage-predictor/README.md

 | `PCT_LAND`                | Percentage of land area in the US state as compared to the overall land area in the continental US.     |

 ## Data Cleaning and Exploratory Data Analysis

 ### Data Cleaning
+I began cleaning the data by removing columns unneeded for my analysis. `OUTAGE.START.DATE` and `OUTAGE.START.TIME` contain string values and describe similar data.
+For easier processing, I merged these two columns into one column called `OUTAGE.START`, which gives the date and time the outage started.
+I also converted the data from strings to timestamps. `OUTAGE.RESTORATION.DATE` and `OUTAGE.RESTORATION` time follow a similar pattern and I merged the information in those columns to `OUTAGE.RESTORATION`.

+I additionally classified all power outages as `minor`, `average`, or `extreme`.
+All power outages with durations below the first quartile are classified as `minor`, all power outages with durations in the interquartile range are classified as `average`, and all power outages with durations above the third quartile are classified as `extreme`.

+I also added two other new columns, `PROP_STATE_SERVED` and `IS_NIGHT`. `PROP_STATE_SERVED` is the proportion of people in the state where the outage occured who are customers to the utility company correspoding to the outage. `IS_NIGHT` is a boolean column that is `True` if the outage occured during the "night", which I define as any time between 6:00 PM and 6:00 AM , and `False` otherwise.

+Below are the first few rows of my cleaned dataset with some of the modified columns mentioned above:

 |   YEAR | U.S._STATE   | OUTAGE.START        | OUTAGE.RESTORATION   |   OUTAGE.DURATION |   PROP_STATE_SERVED | IS_NIGHT   | SEVERITY   |
 |-------:|:-------------|:--------------------|:---------------------|------------------:|--------------------:|:-----------|:-----------|